 Following a couple of instruments relying on subtractive synthesis, let’s add a pure FM synthesizer to the list.
 The best free FM synthesizer available right now is Dexed.
 It is an accurate emulation of the most famous hardware FM keyboard ever, the classic Yamaha DX7.

 In fact, the emulation here is so precise that the plugin can be used to load DX7 presets.
 That is, Dexed can load DX7 patches as long as you have a DX7 patch editor and a SysEx manager handy.

 The instrument’s feature set resembles that of the Yamaha DX7 with the added perk of being a software synthesizer.
 Most importantly, all 144 synth engine parameters are available for DAW automation right from the front panel.
-The user interface can take some time getting used to, though, especially for users who aren’t familiar with FM synthesizers.
+The user interface can take some time to get used to, especially for users who aren’t familiar with FM synthesizers.